huawei-noah/Efficient-Computing/README.md

-# Data-Efficient Neural Network Compression
+# Data-Efficient Model Compression
-This repo is the Pytorch implementation of
+This repo is the Pytorch implementation of Data-Efficient Model Compression.

+# Background

+Many attempts have been done to extend the great success of convolutional neural networks (CNNs) achieved on high-end GPU servers to portable devices such as smart phones.
+Providing compression and acceleration service of deep learning models on the cloud is therefore of significance and is attractive for end users.
+However, existing network compression and acceleration approaches usually fine-tuning the svelte model by requesting the entire original training data (e.g. ImageNet), which could be more cumbersome than the network itself and cannot be easily uploaded to the cloud.
+Therefore, data-efficient neural network compression becomes a hopspot.

 ## DAFL
 ICCV 2019 paper [DAFL: Data-Free Learning of Student Networks](https://arxiv.org/pdf/1904.01186.pdf)